WHY DEBATE

 ▼ What Happens if a Team Goes Over Time?

-No. During speeches, only the assigned speaker may talk.
-Crossfire or question periods are the only times when both sides can speak back and forth.
+Crossfire periods are the only times when both sides can communicate live back and forth.

 ▼ How Are Winners Determined?